 3. There is no evidence that there were human sacrifices in Machu Picchu.

-While concrete evidence has been found that shows the Incas did offer up human sacrifices elsewhere, there has never been any proof that that was what Machu Picchu was used for.
+While concrete evidence has been found that shows the Incas did offer up human sacrifices elsewhere, in my brief research on the topic, I couldn’t find any proof that that was what Machu Picchu was used for.
 Some tour guides will try to hype it up and make it sound like Machu Picchu is where they slaughtered human beings, but that’s simply not true.
 The true facts about the history of Machu Picchu are plenty interesting without the use of embellishment.

 4. Do not book tours ahead of time if you can help it–they often cost double just to book online.